-This agreement is executed between King County, a political subdivision of the State of Washington, and the City of Kirkland, a municipal corporation of the State of Washington, hereinafter referred to as "County" and "City" respectively.
+This Interlocal Agreement (hereinafter referred to as the Agreement) is executed between King County, a political subdivision of the State of Washington, and the City of Kirkland, a municipal corporation of the State of Washington, hereinafter referred to as "County" and "City" respectively.

-This agreement has been authorized by the legislative body of each party as designated below:
+This Agreement has been authorized by the legislative body of each party as designated below:

-King County Motion No. 8857 City - •
+King County Motion No. 8857

+City